 '''

 $ conan lock add -h

-WARN: Downgrading cache from Conan 2.2.3 to 2.0.17
+WARN: Downgrading cache from Conan 2.2.3 to 2.1.0

-usage: conan lock add [-h] [-v [V]] [--requires REQUIRES]
+usage: conan lock add [-h] [-v [V]] [-cc CORE_CONF] [--requires REQUIRES]

 [--build-requires BUILD_REQUIRES]

 [--python-requires PYTHON_REQUIRES]

 [--lockfile-out LOCKFILE_OUT] [--lockfile LOCKFILE]

 Add requires, build-requires or python-requires to an existing or new

 lockfile.
 The resulting lockfile will be ordered, newer versions/revisions

 first.
 References can be supplied with and without revisions like "--

 requires=pkg/version", but they must be package references, including at least

 the version, and they cannot contain a version range.

 options:

 -h, --help

 show this help message and exit

 Level of detail of the output.
 Valid options from less

 -v [V]

 verbose to more verbose: -vquiet, -verror, -vwarning,

 -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug,

 -vvv or -vtrace

+-cc CORE_CONF, --core-conf CORE_CONF

+Global configuration for Conan

+--requires REQUIRES

 Add references to lockfile.

---requires REQUIRES

 --build-requires BUILD_REQUIRES

 Add build-requires to lockfile

 --python-requires PYTHON_REQUIRES

 Add python-requires to lockfile

 --lockfile-out LOCKFILE_OUT

 Filename of the created lockfile

+--lockfile LOCKFILE

 Filename of the input lockfile

---lockfile LOCKFILE

 '''

-The conan lock add command is able to add a package version to an existing or new lockfile requires, build\requires or python\requires.
+The conan lock add command is able to add a package version to an existing or new lockfile requires, build_requires or python_requires.